Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## Design

-Send messages from HTML to C via either "app:" (like, window.location="app:blah") or via page title (like, document.title="blah".
+Send messages from HTML to C via either "psi:" (like, window.location="psi:blah") or via page title (like, document.title="blah".
 Send messages from C to HTML via new JS thing.